manish3444/Eshapebusiness/README.md

 # Eshapebusiness
-Thises my blog website about E-Shape Business  and earning tips"
+ "This is my blog website about E-Shape Business and earning tips"